jibi0059/creative-coding-final-project/README.md

 **Mingtao Qu (Time-based):**

-I used Codex by OpenAI as a coding assistant while developing the time-based mechanic.
-Codex helped me plan the modular structure of `time-mechanic.js`, debug p5.js drawing issues, refine the day-night timing system, and improve the organisation and comments in the code.
+I used Codex by OpenAI as a coding assistant while developing my time-based mechanic.
+Codex helped me organise the code, debug p5.js drawing issues, refine the day-night cycle, and improve the comments.

 The final mechanic was reviewed, tested, and adjusted through my own creative decisions.
-The time-based system uses `millis()` to drive the sky colour cycle, sun and moon movement, star blinking, boat timing, lighthouse lighting, and time-responsive reflections.
+It uses p5.js time functions to control the sky colour cycle, sun and moon movement, star blinking, boat timing, lighthouse lighting, and light reflections.

 **Jiale Bi (User Input):**